Brownfield land: Denmark

 While Denmark lacks the large land base which creates the magnitude of brownfield issues facing countries such as Germany and the U.S., brownfield sites in areas critical to the local economies of Denmark's cities require sophisticated solutions and careful interaction with affected communities.
 Examples include the cleanup and redevelopment of former and current ship building facilities along Copenhagen's historic waterfront.
 Laws in Denmark require a higher degree of coordination of planning and reuse than is found in many other countries.

 France

 In France, brownfields are called friches industrielles and the Ministère de l'Écologie, du Développement Durable et de l'Énergie (MEDDE) maintains a database of polluted sites named BASOL, with "more than 4,000 sites", of about 300,000 to 400,000 potentially polluted sites total (around 100,000 ha), in a historical inventory named BASIAS, maintained by the Agence de l'Environnement et de la Maitrise de l'Energie (ADEME).

+Iran

+In Iran, brownfields are primarily associated with former industrial and military sites established during the modernization of the Pahlavi era.
+Many industrial brownfields consist of small urban factories and workshops, particularly textile and food-processing facilities, while military sites have increasingly been relocated to suburban areas as a result of urban expansion and government policies.
+Due to historical development, many of these sites contain significant architectural, social, and industrial heritage.
+Brownfield redevelopment in Iran is constrained by the absence of legal definition, inadequate environmental regulations, and economic instability.